Volumetric Ergodic Control: Volumetric Ergodic Control

 In addition, the Fourier coefficients used in the ergodic metric must be redefined to apply to this volumetric empirical distribution.
 We derive the Fourier coefficients for the volumetric empirical distribution below: We call $f_{\mathbf{k}}^{\text{v}}(x)$ the \emph{volumetric Fourier basis function}.

-\begin{definition}[Volumetric Fourier basis] Given a volumetric state representation $g(s,x)$, the corresponding volumetric Fourier basis function is defined as: which is the expected Fourier basis function with respect to the spatial distribution associated with the volumetric state representation. \end{definition}
+\begin{definition}[Volumetric Fourier basis] Given a volumetric state representation $g(s,x)$, the corresponding volumetric Fourier basis function is defined as: which is the expected Fourier basis function with respect to the spatial distribution of the volumetric state representation. \end{definition}

 Comparing the Fourier coefficients with volumetric representation (\ref{eq:vol_fourier_coef}) with the standard Fourier coefficients in (\ref{eq:fourier_coef}), we can see that the Fourier coefficients in both cases are the time averages of the corresponding Fourier basis function over the state trajectory of the robot.
 We can now define the volumetric ergodic metric and the corresponding ergodic control problem.